 Accessories include USB cable, carrying pouch, protective acrylic front plate, manual and stickers.

 Please check the old shop

-The PCB colour can only be blue.
-Buttons are mechanical, clicky, and cream white.
-They cannot be changed to other colour (that's only possible in v2).
+The PCB colour can only be blue and the buttons are mechanical, clicky, and cream white - no customization is possible

 Connect it to your guitar pickup, Korg Volcas, IKM Uno or something else!
 Let it play chord progressions in background while you practice, or be